OpenEvalProject/evals/manuscripts/elife-40448/v1/manuscript.md

 eft-3 REV: CTAGGAGTTAGATGTGCAGG.

-## Information on the sequencing libraries analyzed in this paper
+### Information on the sequencing libraries analyzed in this paper

 All the studied publicly available sequencing libraries were prepared from synchronized young adult worms grown at 20 degrees (Kalinava et al., 2018; Klosin et al., 2017; Lev et al., 2017; McMurchy et al., 2017).
 For more information see the original publications and GEO information: A. set-25 small RNAs (Rechavi and Lev, 2017; GEO accession: GSE94798), B. set-25 mRNA (Klosin et al., 2017; GEO accession: GSE83528), C. set-32 small RNAs (Kalinava et al., 2018; GEO accession: GSE117662, the set-32 (red11) allele data were used)., D. set-32 and wild type H3K9me3 ChIP-seq (Kalinava et al., 2018; GEO accession: GSE117662).
 E. wild type H3K9me3 ChIP-seq (McMurchy et al., 2017; GEO accession: GSE87524).

-## Bioinformatic genome-wide endo-siRNAs analysis
+### Bioinformatic genome-wide endo-siRNAs analysis

 Small RNA analysis was conducted as previously described (Lev et al., 2017).
 Briefly, adapters were cut from the reads using Cutadapt (Martin, 2011).
 Reads that were not cut or were less than 19 bp long, were removed.
 The quality of the libraries was assessed by FastQC (http://www.bioinformatics.babraham.ac.uk/projects/fastqc/).
 Reads were mapped to the C. elegans genome (WS235) using Bowtie2 (Langmead and Salzberg, 2012).
 In total 31,053,062, 21,913,420 and 18,372,739 reads were mapped in the three wild type biological repeats and 21,258,241, 19,925,004 and 21,391,091 reads were mapped in the three set-25 biological repeats.
 The mapped reads were then counted using the python script HTseq_count (Langmead and Salzberg, 2012) using. gff feature file from wormbase.org (version WBcel235).
 Differential expression was analyzed using DESeq2 (Love et al., 2014). p-adjusted value <0.1 was regarded as statistically significant.
 The set-32 data from Kalinava et al (Kalinava et al., 2018) GEO was analyzed in a similar fashion.
 The reads the 5' barcode and 3' linker were trimmed using Cutadapt (Martin, 2011), in accordance the information supplied by Kalinava et al in GEO (accession number: GSE117662).
 Next, reads were filtered to lengths of 20–23 bp and aligned (not allowing mismatches) to the C. elegans genome (ce10) by Shortstack (Axtell, 2013).
 In total 1,342,884 and 1,006,568 reads were mapped in the wild type and set-32(red11) small RNA samples, respectively.
 The reads mapping to each genomic were counted by HTseq_count (Langmead and Salzberg, 2012).
 Since one biological sample was available, significantly altered small RNAs were defined as genes having fold change of larger than 2 (up-regulated) or smaller than 0.5 (downregulated).

-## Bioinformatic genome-wide analysis of H3K9me3 signal
+### Bioinformatic genome-wide analysis of H3K9me3 signal

 For analysis of H3K9me3 signal on different genes in wild type worms, the processed H3K9me3 data (aligned and normalized) from the McMurchy et al. study was used (McMurchy et al., 2017; GEO accession GSE87524).
 The shown H3K9me3 signal represents the averaged H3K9me3 signal in two replicates of young adults.
 For analysis of the H3K9me3 levels in wild type and set-32 mutants the raw data from the Kalinava et al. study was used (Kalinava et al., 2018; GEO accession: GSE117662).
 The raw data were analyzed in a similar fashion to the analysis conducted by McMurchy et al. Briefly, adaptors were trimmed using Cutadapt (Martin, 2011) and aligned using Bowtie2 (Langmead and Salzberg, 2012).
 H3K9me3-enriched regions were identified using MACS2 (Lupien et al., 2008) and the H3K9me3 signal was corrected for biases using BEADS (Cheung et al., 2011).

-## Bioinformatic mRNA expression analysis
+### Bioinformatic mRNA expression analysis

 Processed files with raw counts of reads mapping to each gene were downloaded from GEO (Klosin et al., 2017; GEO accession: GSE83528).
 Differential expressed genes were detected using DESeq2 (adjusted p-value<0.1).

-## Bioinformatic gene enrichment analysis
+### Bioinformatic gene enrichment analysis

 The enrichment values denote the ratio between (A) the observed representations of a specific gene set within a defined differentially expressed genes group, to (B) the expected one, that is the representation of the examined gene set among all protein-coding genes in C. elegans.
 The analysis was done for 15 gene sets: (1) 7727 genes enriched in oocytes gonads (Ortiz et al., 2014) and 9012 genes enriched in spermatogenic gonads (Ortiz et al., 2014); we excluded genes with expression lower than 1 RPKM(2) 11427 genes expressed in isolated neurons (Kaletsky et al., 2016).
 (3) 7176 genes expressed in intestine (Gerstein et al., 2010) (4) 2957 genes expressed in pharynx (Gerstein et al., 2010) (5) 2526 genes expressed in body muscle (Gerstein et al., 2010) (6) 4146 targets of CSR-1 (Claycomb et al., 2009) (7) 1478 targets of HRDE-1 (Buckley et al., 2012) (8) 87 targets of WAGO-1 (Gu et al., 2009) (9) 399 targets of ALG-3/4 class small RNAs (Conine et al., 2010) (10) 1823 targets of mutator class small RNAs (11) 721 EGO-1 dependent small RNA gene targets (Maniar and Fire, 2011), (12) 23 gene targets of small RNAs up-regulated in ego-1 mutants (Maniar and Fire, 2011), (13) 49 genes targeted by 26G-RNAs enriched in ERGO-IP (Vasale et al., 2010) (14) 77 genes depleted of 22G-RNAs in ergo-1 mutants (Vasale et al., 2010), and (15) 348 putative piRNA gene targets (Bagijn et al., 2012).
 The putative piRNA gene targets were defined as genes for which, in at least one transcript, the ratio of the # 22G-RNA reads at piRNA target sites between wild type to prg-1 is at least 2 (linear scale).
 Note that the indicated number above achieved after intersection between the various published data sources and the records appears in the *.gff file used by us.

-The enrichment value of a given gene set i in differentially expressed gene targeting small RNAs was calculated using the following formula:Enrichment=ObservedExpected=⟮fractionofgenesbelongtothei−thsetamongdifferentiallyexpressedSTGsfractionofgenesbelongtothei−thsetamongallthegenes⟯
+The enrichment value of a given gene set i in differentially expressed gene targeting small RNAs was calculated using the following formula:

+$$
+Enrichment=\frac{Observed}{Expected}=⟮\frac{fractionofgenesbelongtothei−thsetamongdifferentiallyexpressedSTGs}{fractionofgenesbelongtothei−thsetamongallthegenes}⟯
+$$

 Obtaining the observed-to-expected ratios, we then calculated the corresponding p-values using 10,000 random gene groups identical in size to that of the examined group of differentially expressed genes.
 Next, the enrichment values of the random sets are ranked and the p-value is determined by the ranking of the examined gene set amongst the ranking of all enrichment values of the random sets.

-## Gene sets by conservation
+### Gene sets by conservation

 The classification of gene sets by conservation was done by mining the ‘Homology’ field of all the C. elegans protein-coding genes in WormBase (www.wormbase.com).
 We defined the following three gene sets (Figure 4B):

-## Statistical analysis
+### Statistical analysis

 For RNAi experiments, Two-way ANOVA tests were used to compare the percentages of the RNAi-affected worms (GFP silencing or fertility for the oma-1 assay) between the tested genotypes.
 In cases of multiple comparisons between genotypes and across generations, Sidak multiple comparison tests were applied.
 For GFP fluorescence experiments, Two-way ANOVA tests were used to compare the normalized GFP expression levels between the genotypes and across the biological repeats.
 For H3K9me3 qPCR-ChIP experiments Two-way ANOVA tests were used to compare the delta-delta-Ct (or delta-Ct) values between the gfp and the oma-1 loci obtained using two different primer sets.
 In cases of comparisons between genotypes and loci the Sidak multiple comparison tests were applied.
 Biological replicates were performed using separate populations of animals.
 Statistical tests were performed using GraphPad Prism software (Graphpad Prism) version 6.
 The statistical analysis used for each of the bioinformatics analyses is listed under the corresponding bioinformatics methods.